GSA/USSM/_pages/performance-management.md

             <div class="tablet:grid-col-10 tablet:grid-offset-1">
                 <h2 class="pm-heading">Balanced Scorecard Approach Summary</h2>
                 <p>
-                    The Office of Shared Solutions and Performance Improvement (OSSPI) and the QSMOs are following a phased-balanced scorecard approach to shared services Performance Management.
-Using input provided by the QSMOs, Office of Management and Budget (OMB), and customer agencies, the OSSPI team has identified measures across the following five performance dimensions.
-Each dimension contains multiple measures that will be operationalized in a phased manner.
-Using this balanced scorecard approach empowers our team to wholistically track the performance of the solutions in the shared services ecosystem, which enables success for shared services customers.
+                    The framework follows a phased, balanced scorecard approach to shared services performance management.
+Using input provided by customer agencies, QSMOs, and OMB, the OSSPI team has identified measures across the following five performance dimensions.
+Each dimension contains multiple measures, which will be operationalized in a phased manner.
+Using this balanced scorecard approach empowers our team to holistically track the performance of the solutions in the shared services ecosystem, which enables success for shared services customers.
                 </p>
             </div>
         </div>